alperenozcelik/CrossCorrelation/README.txt

-Our aim in the project is to find the offsets of the template images which are coins on the ground truth.
+Our aim in the project is to find the offsets of the template images which are coins on the ground truth